joashgobin/cs/content/introduction.md

 This feature allows the user to quickly reference Bible verses without having to exit their markdown editor to copy and paste Scripture.

-### Quiz questions
+### Multiple-Choice Questions
-You can add questions to a page with the following format:
+You can add multiple-choice questions by using the following format:
 !mc{{
 Water is a polar substance
 True
 False
 }}

+This feature serves to help the user to keep readers from becoming too passive in the learning process.

 #### Planned features
 The following features are to be implemented: